 Turo has a couple of different ways for users to get in touch with a Turo customer service representative.
 The website has a chat feature where you can speak with someone online.

 Additionally, Turo has a customer service phone number that’s available 24/7 in the United States.

 Turo brings together those who need vehicles with those who have them, allowing individuals to bypass traditional rental companies and rent vehicles directly from one another.

 It can be an earning opportunity for hosts, whether you’re just listing a vehicle you don’t use often or are starting a full-fledged business.
 Alternately, drivers can rent vehicles just to get around for the day or for a long road trip.

-Whether you are looking for a way to make money or save money when using a car, Turo is worth checking out.
+Whether you are looking for a way to earn money renting out a car or save money on a rental, Turo is worth checking out.